 The company Trifari was officially founded in 1925.
 Founder Gustavo Trifari had been making jewelry since the early 1900s.
 From the 1930s onwards, the brand created a vast amount of costume jewelry.
-Trifari created jewelry both for musicals on Broadway and department stores.
+Trifari created jewelry both for musicals on Broadway and for department stores.
 Consequently, the company was one of the largest manufacturers of American costume jewelry (the other being Coro).

 By the 1950s, the United Kingdom was also distributing Trifari pieces.
 Indeed, the company produced its ‘Coronation Gems’ series to mark the coronation of Elizabeth II.
 It was well known for the Trifari Crown pins designed by chief jeweler Alfred Philippe.
-Some were brightly colored cabochons while others were made of crystal rhinestones for eveningwear.
+Some were brightly colored cabochons while others were made of crystal rhinestones for evening wear.

-A famous American lady, Mamie Eisenhower wore Trifari costume jewelry to both her inaugural balls.
+A famous American lady, Mamie Eisenhower, wore Trifari costume jewelry to both her inaugural balls.
 She wore a faux rhinestone and pearl choker necklace with matching three-stranded bracelet and earrings in 1953.
 She was the first to wear costume jewelry at an inaugural ball.

 1950s Jewelry Designer: Coro, Corocraft, Vendome

-Similar to Trifari, Coro produced costume jewelry mostly for the movie industry.
+Similar to Trifari, Coro produced costume jewelry, mostly for the movie industry.
 By the 1950s, the company produced sets of jewelry in pressed glass and plastics.
 Flowers and floral designs were a source of inspiration from the Victorian era.
-They were usually formed of colored metal, gold and sometimes plastics and enamels.
+They were usually formed of colored metal, gold, and sometimes plastics and enamels.
 Roses, daisies, sunflowers, orchids, tulips and poppies were some of the favored flowers.
 The Corocraft lines were sold in department stores, catalogs and specialty shops are affordable price points.

 Vendome was the top of the Coro craft line.
 It was well known for designing rhinestone studded chokers and silver plated colored stone bangles.
-It also designed high end faceted bead necklaces, delicate flowers strands, and pearls specifically for brides.
+It also designed high end faceted bead necklaces, delicate flower strands, and pearls specifically for brides.

 1950s Designer: Sarah Coventry

 Founded in 1949 by Charles Stuart, Sarah Coventry was named after his granddaughter’s first name and the town of Coventry in England—where the Stuart family had emigrated from.
-Sarah Coventry did not have an in-house designer, instead, Stuart purchased designs from freelancers, then hired manufactures to create its chokers, necklaces, brooches, watches, earrings, and bracelets.
-The designs were similar to some of the mass labels with cabochons and marquise-cut rhinestones on geometric shapes, flowers, bows, medallions and stars.
+Sarah Coventry did not have an in-house designer.
+Instead, Stuart purchased designs from freelancers, then hired manufactures to create its chokers, necklaces, brooches, watches, earrings, and bracelets.
+The designs were similar to some of the mass labels with cabochons and marquise-cut rhinestones on geometric shapes, flowers, bows, medallions, and stars.
 Novelty shapes like angels at Christmas time and pineapples in summer kept the selection fresh.

 1950s Jewelry Trend: Hoop Earrings